axe/axe-design/components/Networking.md

 #### NetworkActorType< S >
 - id: number                          // an id that uniquely identifies this type
 - priority: number                    // the default send priority for actors
+- deactivateTime: number              // if the actor hasn't received data in X seconds, automatically deactivate it
 - attributes: NetworkAttributeType[]  // the descriptions of each of the attributes
 - components: ComponentProducer< S >  // takes an attribute from a subject instance
 - factory: Factory< S >               // creates a subject instance